0Tech/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.composable.v1alpha1.QueryParentRequest"></a>

 ### QueryParentRequest
-QueryParentRequest is the request type for the Query/Parent RPC method
+QueryParentRequest is the request type for the Query/Parent RPC method.

 | Field | Type | Label | Description |